Life List #54: Compete in a professional eating contest.

 I knew right away that, even though it was against the rules to dunk the cupcakes, I’d have to drink water with each bite to help them go down.
 I ate consistently with a cupcake in one hand, styrofoam cup in another and gobs of frosting and crumbs piling on my fingers.

 There were a few times I thought I was going to choke, or maybe even worse, have a “reversal of fortune” and be disqualified.
-I crammed too much in and for moments I couldn’t breathe.
+I crammed too much into my mouth and, for moments, I couldn’t breathe.
 I have a small mouth and a horrible gag reflex so there was only so much I could handle.
 It was never a question of my stomach feeling too full, it was a question of my throat feeling too full.

 The official count by Major League Eating recorded me at having eaten 7.
 But I started out with 12 and had 3 at the end.
 So I think it was more like 9.
 Or, 8.5 if you count debris.
 I guess it doesn’t really matter.
 In either case, I came in dead last.